gcgcode/ciclic-number/README.md

-# ciclic-number
+# Ciclic Number
-Check if a input number is ciclic
+Check if a input number is ciclic.